-Related Product: Plyometric Rubber Roll 1/4 Inch x 4x10 Ft.
-Black
+Related Product: Plyometric Rubber Roll Geneva 1/2 Inch Black Per SF

 Working out at home on a basement cement floor or on a carpeted or hardwood bedroom floor can lead to unwanted pain in the lower body, such as the knees, hips, and ankles.
 This reduces the effectiveness of the workout.
 It also leads to an inability to workout as often as the athlete may like, stunting the athlete’s path toward better fitness and skill building.

 Finding just the right flooring for the type of virtual workout classes that are in the plans is the best way to ensure the health of the athletes.
 Certain types of flooring will match up well with the exercise classes planned, and the right floors will create a fun workout that’s also as beneficial as possible.

 Working out at home is far more convenient than driving downtown or to the university for a class.
 Here are some common types of exercises performed during online workout classes and the best styles of flooring to use with them.

 What Floors Work Well for Cardio Workouts at the House?For virtual workout classes involving high intensity interval training workouts (HIIT) or other cardio workouts, a durable flooring that also provides just the right amount of cushioning is important for working out at home.

 The Orange Peel StayLock Tile is a popular choice for home workouts involving tough training sessions.
 With its interlocking design, homeowners can lay out the flooring as a DIY project in very little time.

 This tile has a slight texture on the surface, resembling an orange peel’s texture, which is ideal for athletes taking virtual workout classes that require quick movements and a sure footing.

 Customer Kimberly of Kansas City, Mo., installed these mats for HIIT workouts, as well as for yoga, creating a high quality space that she loves to use.